 Other side effects may occur if a person needs repeated high doses of injected Ativan during AWS.
 This is due to a chemical called propylene glycol in the injectable forms of Ativan.
 These side effects are:

 - Metabolic acidosis

-Like all drugs, Ativan carries some risks.
-Even when Ativan is taken as prescribed and under medical supervision in a hospital setting, risks can include:
+Like all drugs, Ativan carries some risks, even when taken as prescribed and under medical supervision in a hospital setting.
+These risks can include:

 - Slowed breathing